 Are you considering a trip to China, perhaps solo, and concerned about safety?
 You shouldn’t be too nervous, but there are areas to look out for.
 Read on for some tips on staying safe when you’re travelling to China.

 In big cities like Beijing, Shanghai, Guangdong, Chongqing, Chengdu… the locals are used to foreigners and the only annoyance that you might experience would be overcharging.
-You’re more likely to witness a fight between locals rather than to be involved in one, providing you don’t offend anyone and keep your calm even if a taxi driver insists on a much higher price than the standard. (see also advice on how to avoid being cheated by a taxi driver in China)
+You’re more likely to witness a fight between locals rather than to be involved in one, providing you don’t offend anyone and keep your calm even if a taxi driver insists on a much higher price than the standard.

 What was the worst that happened to me when living in China for one year?
 There were just two incidents:

 - I witnessed a fight on a bus for a seat.
 A little blood was even splattered on me but everyone was ok in the end.

 - A friend got spat on by a beggar, who noticed that her parents gave money to another beggar and not to him.

 Despite the few horror stories, it’s very unlikely that you would be kidnapped in China and have your organs harvested.